-What exactly is a 502 Bad Gateway Error?
+502 Bad Gateway Error

-On the WP Engine platform, the “gateway” these errors reference is the uncached request queue.
-Servers have a specific number of PHP Workers available to process uncached requests at a time.
-If a request being processed by a PHP Worker is rejected for taking too long to complete, this causes the 502 Bad Gateway error.
+On the WP Engine platform, the 502 Bad Gateway error typically signals an issue between the uncached PHP processing of the request and the request being served back to the browser.
+Servers have a specific number of PHP Workers available to process uncached requests at any given time.
+If a request being processed by a PHP Worker is rejected for taking too long to complete or cannot complete, this causes the 502 Bad Gateway error.

-Resolving 502 Bad Gateway Errors
+About 502 Errors

 You can use your site’s error logs to see if there have been any code errors which might explain the timeout, as well as killed queries.
 If these logs don’t help, you can start narrowing down root causes.
 For example, turning off all plugins and seeing if the error still exists will help you determine if the error is caused by a plugin or by your theme.